 Photography, as part of the Arts, play a significant part in our UK economy – contributing 6% of GDP and exporting over £16bn annually.
 Digital and creative industries are the UK’s third largest export.
 Research has shown that students who take part in arts activities increase their attainment in Maths and English, due to creative problem solving and analytical skills taught through visual subjects.

-The course is offered as an AS as well as the option of studying the full A2.
+The course is offered as an A Level subject.
 Each year in the first term starts with taught skills in both traditional wet darkroom processes and digital new media.
 It is a fast pace, exciting and experimental course, driven by the student’s passion for exploring their choice of subject matter and supported with committed, knowledgeable staff.

 Pupils are welcome to use the studios and darkroom in their free time.
 Open studio is offered three days a week after school, with a member of staff who is available for help with book work and practical tasks.
 Photography Club is run for the younger years (1st to 4th form) in Autumn and Spring term.